melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 Note that pickling might not be a suitable approach for long-term model storage, due to the fact that it doesn't store classes, only their instances.
 Therefore it may not be possible to deserialize a model trained by an older version of a library using a newer one.
-Model persistence functionality provided by the machine learning library is preferrable when exists.
+Model persistence functionality provided by the machine learning library is preferable when exists.

 ## Inference time software packages

 ### Tensorflow Serving

-[Tensorflow Serving](https://www.tensorflow.org/serving/) is a product whose purpuse is, unsurprisingly, to serve Tensorflow models.
+[Tensorflow Serving](https://www.tensorflow.org/serving/) is a product whose purpose is, unsurprisingly, to serve Tensorflow models.
 It exposes a [gRPC](https://grpc.io/) endpoint that can be deployed into production infrastructure and be called by other components that need to run machine learning models.